clux/facemaulers/east/acropolis.md

 Actually connected to the chamber below (which ultimately drains out of acropolis).

 #### Right Room; Valindra's chamber and Necro Guarden
 Books in there.
-Shadowmantle book.
+Note book from Valindra.
+500gp diamond.
 Book on necrotic gardening.
 Grows in acidic soil provided enough perturbations for it to only fleetingly touch the acid.

 #### Necro Garden (below Valindra)